FullStaQD/compiler/docs/adr/0001-compiler-infrastructure.md

 - Develop a custom end-to-end compiler infrastructure.
 - Use LLVM as backend and MLIR as the primary intermediate representation / front-end infrastructure.
 - Use LLVM as backend with a custom-designed front-end IR.
-- Use another stablished compiler backend like GCC.
+- Use another established compiler backend like GCC.

 ## Decision Outcome and Justification